Supposing the first two sentences of Lincoln’s Gettysburg Address had read like this?

 ____________that nation, or any

-1. The lack of a fast rail shuttle connection via a rebuilt Dumbarton Rail Bridge between Union City and Redwood City, with connections to BART, the Altamont Commuter
+1. Needed: a rail shuttle line between Union City and Redwood City via a rebuilt Dumbarton Rail Bridge, with connections to BART, Caltrain, Amtrak and the Altamont Commuter Express (AC E).

-2. Express (ACE), Amtrak and Caltrain.The lack of a significantly speeded-up and otherwise upgraded ACE system between Stockton and San Jose with connections to the Dumbarton rail shuttle and Amtrak.
+2. Needed: a significantly speeded-up and otherwise upgraded ACE system between Stockton and San Jose, with connections to the Dumbarton rail shuttle and Amtrak.

-3. The 1.3 mile gap between where Caltrain now stops and the $2.3 billion terminal waiting in downtown San Francisco, where Caltrain will link to 10 other rail lines, over 40 bus lines and tens of thousands of new transit-oriented housing.
+3. Needed: the long-awaited 1.3 mile extension of Caltrain from where it now stops to the $2.3 billion terminal waiting for it in downtown San Francisco, with connections to 10 other rail lines and over 40 bus lines.

-4. The lack of a BART/Amtrak connection in West Oakland.
-As shown in the photo the ideal place for a transfer station between BART and Amtrak would be at the point where left/right BART line passes directly over the Amtrak tracks.
+4. Needed: a BART/Amtrak connection in West Oakland.
+As shown in the photo, a transfer station could be placed at the point where BART passes directly over the Amtrak tracks.

-5. The lack of an efficient regional bus system, operating mostly on HOV lanes, to take people where BART doesn’t go and will probably never go.
+5. Needed: an efficient regional bus system, operating mostly on HOV lanes, to take people to parts of the Region where BART doesn’t go and will probably never go.

-6. The lack of an east-rail connection between the Marin-Sonoma rail service and the Fairfield Amtrak Station.
+6. Needed: an east-west “out-of-congestion” bus or possibly rail connection between the Marin-Sonoma rail service (SMART) and the Fairfield Amtrak Station.

-8. AC Transit’s low ability to attract riders who are not transit-dependent.
-Catering to only the transit-dependent is no longer enough, if it ever was.
-There are simply too many riders of choice in the Bay Area to ignore.
+7. Needed: a major improvement in AC Transit’s current very low appeal to would-be riders who are not transit-dependent.
+Catering only to the transit-dependent is no longer adequate, if it ever was.
+In the Bay Area there are simply too many riders of choice to ignore.

-9. Thanks to decades of inaction on the part of MTC, it is now unlikely that the Central Bay Area will see another subaqueous rail tube before 2060.
-What happens from the time BART runs out of transbay carrying capacity and the time the needed second rail crossing is up and running?
-No one says.
+8. Thanks in part to decades of inaction on the part of MTC, it is now unlikely that the Central Bay Area will see another subaqueous rail tube before 2060.
+Unless AC Transit invigorates its transbay bus service, getting between Oakland and San Francisco will become increasingly difficult.